top of page

 Team captains will be selected during the time of registration.
 Every team in the league will have a team captain, who will act as the main point of contact between the League staff and the team entity.
 At any point, league admins have the right to be in team servers to monitor behavior, as it directly relates to the league perception.
 Captains will also have extra duties, including but not limited to:

-Choosing a team name and logo from our available options-no custom logos or names.
+Choosing a team name and logo from our available options, custom names and logos are allowed, pending admin approval.

 Drafting players on draft night, and following the draft process.